 I usually tell people that it was the birth of my first niece that got me interested in making felt food play sets.
 But if I’m entirely honest with myself, my venture into the making felt food is just an extension of my own crafty quirky creativity after I was taken in by these charming soft sculptures.

 Over the years, I amassed quite a collection of tutorials for making felt food, as I designed patterns, stitched and sewed felt food that fit my own style of cute but semi-realistic fake food.

 Originally, these felt food patterns were premium downloads available only to customers of the online felt-reselling venture that I began shortly after I began sewing felt food.
 Through that venture, I could justify pouring time into creating dozens of premium felt food patterns for my then customers.
-As all good things do, that side gig came to an end.
+As all good things do, that my grad school part time job came to an end.
 As I began to work more as a professional artist, I sold my little felt business to a new owner- but I got to keep the patterns!
 Now, instead of a premium resource only for paid customers, I’ve made my felt food patterns free for anyone interested in making their own felt fake food crafts.